AmulyaShetty11/EasyOCR-Pytorch/README.md

 OpenCV | EasyOCR | Matplotlib | Numpy

 ### Steps
-1. Install and import our dependenciesv
+1. Install and import our dependencies
 2. Read in images or video
 3. Draw Results
 4. Handling Multiple Lines